Because there are so many fantastic Japanese souvenirs and experiences, this post will come in two parts, this is part I.

 3. Japanese Experience: Japan’s Culture of Cute (Kawaii)

-In Japan, cute (called kawaii, pronounced like Hawaii) is everywhere.
+In Japan, cute (called kawaii, pronounced like Hawaii) is everywhere (read all about Kawaii in this post).
 You’ll find adorable little cartoons adorning the most unlikely places– police stations, airport terminals, even road barriers.
 While at first all the kawaii might seem silly to an outsider, I promise you no one is immune to their charms– even the biggest curmudgeon will find themselves saying “oh kawaii!” before long.

 What Japanese Souvenir to Buy: a Symbol of Kawaii